OpenFn/Miracle-Feet/README.md

 **To add/remove alerts or reminders, update CommCare field names, change opt-in/opt-out conditions, add new CommCare forms that trigger SMS-s, or any other change, contact support@openfn.org.**

-SMS scheduling only happens for patients whose Clinic in Salesforce is either in "Actively Supported" or "Temporarily Suspended" status.
-In order to add or remove clinic from the scheduling flow, change the Clinic Status accordingly.
+SMS scheduling only happens for patients whose Clinic `Status` in Salesforce is either in "Actively Supported" or "Temporarily Suspended".
+In order to add or remove clinic from the scheduling flow, change the Clinic Status accordingly. **To opt a clinic into SMS alerts, this `Status` should be updated in Salesforce.**

 ### Training